Coasting (book): Plot summary

 And it is his negative feelings towards an increasingly alien Britain under the dominance of Thatcher that finally persuade him to make the decision to leave his homeland, although the paradox is that they share a like-minded attitude towards its rigid social hierarchy:

 I grew up with a sentimentalised version of the English past, of the enshrined holiness of the squire in the grand house and the tenant farmer and the exact place you occupied.
 I got ticked off by my father in my early teens if I was seen wandering down the street with a girl from the local secondary modern whom I had met at a church hop.
 You know: "Not your class, old boy" ...
 I have to say, however, that it was easy to leave England in 1990.
 I hated England under Thatcher, although in a funny way I shouldn't have.
 I mean, she was as antagonistic to the old system of England as I was.

-The book is remarkable for its penetrating and highly perceptive insights into the character and state of the British nation at the time of writing.
-One also has to greatly admire him for taking on the challenge of a single-handed voyage around the British Isles, a feat that requires great personal courage on the part of the sailor.
-For most of the book, Raban, rather like Joyce, is able to form an objectively detached view of his country whilst out at sea on board his boat.
-However, rather than taking the battering ram approach of his eccentric predecessors (men like Middleton, McMullen, and Hilaire Belloc), he uses beautifully crafted language to describe the life of a single-handed sailor in great awe of the sea, with detailed almost lyrical descriptions of the characters he encounters along the way.
-Two passages that particularly stand out are of Raban's rather hostile meeting with Paul Theroux at Brighton Marina, himself in the midst of researching a similar book about Britain, and a much friendlier one with Philip Larkin at Hull, a city Raban knows well from his student days while working as a part-time minicab driver.

-Criticism

-Probably one of the best descriptions in the book is of the author's life as a child growing up in assorted Church of England vicarages, in a kind of social no-man's land, unable to mix with the council estate children opposite because they are socially inferior but also out of place in upper class society since a vicar's stipend was about £700 a year, equal to that of a skilled labourer living on a council estate.
-Raban sums his family's situation up in his own clinically detached manner: 'We belonged nowhere, We had the money of one lot, the voices of another - and we had an unearthly goodliness which removed us from the social map altogether.'
+Although unable to mix with council estate children because they were considered socially inferior, Raban was also out of place in upper class society since a vicar's stipend was about £700 a year, equal to that of a skilled labourer living on a council estate.
+'We belonged nowhere, We had the money of one lot, the voices of another - and we had an unearthly goodliness which removed us from the social map altogether.'

+During the journey, Raban encounters two literary figures.
+He has a rather hostile meeting with Paul Theroux at Brighton Marina, himself in the midst of researching a similar book about Britain, and a much friendlier one with Philip Larkin at Hull, a city Raban knows well from his student days while working as a part-time minicab driver.